Historic Preservation Commission

-The Village has contracted architectural historians Lara Ramsey and Emily Ramsey of Ramsey Historic Consultants to conduct an architectural/historical survey of a portion of Libertyville's downtown.
-The purpose of the survey is to assess approximately 350 structures for architectural and historical significance.
+The Village contracted architectural historians Lara Ramsey and Emily Ramsey of Ramsey Historic Consultants to conduct an architectural/historical survey of a portion of Libertyville's downtown.
+The purpose of the survey was to assess approximately 350 structures for architectural and historical significance.
 The survey area is roughly bounded by the Metra train tracks to the north, 1st Street to the east, Route 176 to the south, and Brainerd Avenue to the west.
-At the end of the survey process (estimated to be completed by September 2016), the information gathered will be made available to the public at www.historiclibertyville.com.
+Preliminary survey results were presented to the community on November 17, 2016.
+Click Here for the Final Survey Results, or visit www.historiclibertyville.com.
 The Village will use this information to make informed decisions regarding preservation planning, community development projects, and rehabilitation plans for individual buildings.
-Please direct any questions about the survey to Johanna Bye, Associate Planner, at (847) 918-2115 or email@example.com.
+Please direct any questions about the survey to Christopher Sandine, Associate Planner, at (847) 918-2115 or firstname.lastname@example.org.

 Local Landmark Designation

 Commercial and residential structures with architectural and historical significance are now eligible for Local Landmark status with the Village.
 Notable features than can quality your property for local landmarking include architectural style or design; a significant builder or architect; identification with a person or persons who have made significant contributions at the local, regional or national level; and those properties associated with important cultural or social aspects or events.
 The complete list of criteria for local landmark designation can be found in Section 6 of the Historic Preservation Ordinance.

 Interested in landmarking your property?
 The application can be found here.
 Any questions about the landmarking process, including what is required for a submission and the benefits of receiving landmark status, can be directed to Christopher Sandine, Associate Planner, at (847) 918-2115 or email@example.com.